MikroElektronika/mikrosdk_click_v2/clicks/adac3/details.md

 ## Example Description

-> This example demonstrates the use of ADAC 3 click board by setting the DAC output and reading the ADC results from 2 single-ended channels (AIN0, AIN1) and from a differential channel (AIN2+, AIN3-).
+> This example demonstrates the use of ADAC 3 Click board by setting the DAC output and reading the ADC results from 2 single-ended channels (AIN0, AIN1) and from a differential channel (AIN2+, AIN3-).